bump-sh/docs/src/_guides/arazzo/specification/v1.0/introduction/what-is-arazzo.md

 Each step depends on data from previous steps (like available trips depend on the chosen stations and date), and there are many ways things can go wrong (no trips found, seat already booked, payment failed, etc).

-### Current Limitations

-Most of the advice for teams maintaining API documentation was to document these workflows using one of the following approaches:
+Until Arazzo, most of the advice for teams maintaining API documentation was to document these workflows using one of the following approaches:

 - **Written documentation** - Technical writers will create written explanations with examples of workflows, but these explanations and examples can quickly become outdated, and they cannot be automatically tested.
 - **Sample codebases** - These are language specific which can cause confusion for developers not familiar with them, and cannot be reused for other automated workflows.
 - **Proprietary implementations** - Tools like Postman and Readme offer proprietary ways to handle this which can lead to vendor lock-in, limiting integration potential, and are limited in expressing complex logic.
 - **Custom scripts** - Useful for testing but not standardized or portable.

-All of these approaches will partially solve the problem for some aspect of what various teams need, but just like OpenAPI solved the problem of API contracts being rewritten over and over in different formats for different documentation, testing, and governance tools, a solution was needed to standardize API workflow documentation.
+All of these approaches will partially solve the problem for some aspect of what various teams need, but just like OpenAPI solved the problem of API contracts being rewritten over and over in different formats for different documentation, testing, and governance tools, a solution was needed to standardize API workflow documentation and reduce the repetition that was so prone to mistakes and mismatches.

 ## Introducing Arazzo